-A veteran of nine Olympics, Hyland currently oversees production of two of the Games’ most-watched sports — figure skating in the winter, and track & field in the summer.
+A veteran of 11 Olympics, Hyland previously led production of two of the Games’ most-watched sports — figure skating in the winter, and track & field in the summer.

 Hyland’s work on NBC’s NFL coverage dates back to the debut of Sunday Night Football in 2006.
 In addition, Hyland served as the Coordinating Producer of Thursday Night Football in 2016 and 2017.
 Hyland has also directed some of the network’s signature productions, ranging from the Ironman Triathlon World Championships to the show open for Sunday Night Football.